Phil Scott: Business career

 After graduating from high school, Scott began working at DuBois Construction, a Middlesex business founded by the brother of his mother's second husband.
+After college, Scott owned a motorcycle sales and repair shop in Morrisville, then worked as a construction manager for Morrisville's H. A. Manosh Corporation.
+Scott has also been involved in other business ventures, including ownership of a restaurant and a nightclub.

-Scott became a co-owner in 1986.
+Scott became a co-owner of DuBois Construction in 1986.
 He is a past president of the Associated General Contractors of Vermont.
 On January 6, 2012, a fire at DuBois Construction caused substantial damage, but the owners rebuilt and continued operations.

-After being elected governor, Scott sold his share of the company to avoid possible conflicts of interest, since DuBois Construction does business with the State of Vermont.
+After being elected governor, Scott sold his share of DuBois Construction to avoid possible conflicts of interest, since DuBois Construction does business with the State of Vermont.
 He sold his 50% share for $2.5 million plus 3% interest, payable over 15 years.
-Scott indicated that he opted to finance the sale himself rather than having the company borrow the money to pay him in full in order to preserve the company's bonding capacity.
-Critics suggested that Scott's sale of his share in the company did not eliminate possible conflicts of interest, but Scott and the attorney who negotiated the sale on his behalf disagreed.
+Scott said he opted to finance the sale himself rather than having the company borrow the money to pay him in full to preserve the company's bonding capacity.
+Critics suggested that Scott's sale of his share in the company over 15 years did not eliminate possible conflicts of interest, but Scott and the attorney who negotiated the sale on his behalf disagreed.

-In October 2018, the state ethics commission issued an advisory opinion indicating that Scott did have a conflict of interest because of his continued connection to the company.
-In September 2019, the commission withdrew the opinion, with its executive director indicating that the process for receiving the complaint, investigating, and issuing the advisory opinion had been flawed.
-In February 2022, DuBois executives indicated they had reached an agreement to sell the company to Barrett Trucking of Burlington.
-Terms of the sale were not disclosed, including whether Scott would receive a lump sum or continue receiving installment payments, but DuBois representatives indicated that the company's obligation to Scott would be satisfied.
+In October 2018, the state ethics commission issued an advisory opinion that Scott did have a conflict of interest because of his continued connection to the company.
+In September 2019, the commission withdrew the opinion, with its executive director saying that the process for receiving the complaint and investigating and issuing the opinion had been flawed.
+In February 2022, DuBois executives said they had reached an agreement to sell the company to Barrett Trucking of Burlington.
+The sale's terms were not disclosed, including whether Scott would receive a lump sum or installment payments, but DuBois representatives said the company's obligation to Scott would be met.

 Political career

 Vermont Senate

 A Republican, Scott was elected to the Vermont Senate in 2000, one of three at-large senators representing the Washington County Senate district.
-He was reelected four times, and served from 2001 to 2011.
+He was reelected four times, and was in office from 2001 to 2011.
 During his Senate career, he was vice chair of the Transportation Committee and chaired the Institutions Committee.
-He also served as a member of the Natural Resources and Energy Committee.
-As chair of the Institutions Committee, Scott redesigned the Statehouse cafeteria to increase efficiency.
+He also was a member of the Natural Resources and Energy Committee.
+As chair of the Institutions Committee, Scott redesigned the Vermont State House cafeteria to increase efficiency.

-During his time in the Senate, Scott served on several special committees, including the Judicial Nominating Board, the Legislative Advisory Committee on the State House, the Joint Oversight Corrections Committee, and the Legislative Council Committee.
+During his time in the Senate, Scott was on several special committees, including the Judicial Nominating Board, the Legislative Advisory Committee on the State House, the Joint Oversight Corrections Committee, and the Legislative Council Committee.